sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 * A v3 course will be coming in 2020.

 ### You will need a licence key
-Go to the [ReversePOCO](https://www.reversepoco.co.uk) website to obtain your licence key.
+Go to the [ReversePOCO](https://www.reversepoco.co.uk) website to obtain/purchase your licence key.

 ### Upgrading v2 to v3
 Please read the [Upgrading documentation](https://github.com/sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/wiki/Upgrading-from-v2-to-v3)